 IMPACT Act of 2014 Data Standardization & Cross Setting Measures

-On September 18, 2014, Congress passed the Improving Medicare Post-Acute Care Transformation Act of 2014 (the IMPACT Act).
+On October 6, 2014, the Improving Medicare Post-Acute Care Transformation Act of 2014 (the IMPACT Act) was signed into law.
 The Act requires the submission of standardized data by Long-Term Care Hospitals (LTCHs), Skilled Nursing Facilities (SNFs), Home Health Agencies (HHAs) and Inpatient Rehabilitation Facilities (IRFs).
+Standardized data are to be collected by the commonly used assessment instruments: The Long-Term Care Hospital CARE Data Set (LCDS) for LTCHs, the Minimum Data Set (MDS) for SNFs, the Outcome and Assessment Information Set (OASIS) for HHAs, and the Inpatient Rehabilitation Facility Patient Assessment Instrument (IRF PAI) for IRFs.

-- Working with communities to promote wide use of best practices to enable healthy living.
+- Work with communities to promote best practices of healthy living

-The IMPACT Act of 2014 requires The Secretary to implement specified clinical assessment categories using standardized (uniform) data elements to be nested within the assessment instruments currently required for submission by LTCH, IRF, SNF, and HHA providers.
-The Act further requires that CMS develop and implement quality measures from five quality measure domains using standardized assessment data.
-In addition, the Act requires the development and reporting of measures pertaining to resource use, hospitalization, and discharge to the community.
+The IMPACT Act requires the Secretary to implement specified clinical assessment domains and categories using standardized data required for submission by LTCH, IRF, SNF, and HHA providers.
+Standardized quality measures are to be developed and implemented from five quality measure domains.
+The Act also requires the development and reporting of measures pertaining to resource use, hospitalization, and discharge to the community.
+Additionally, CMS is to develop, implement, and maintain standardized patient assessment data elements (SPADEs) for clinical categories.
 These domains and categories are listed below.

 Quality Measure Domains: